vtex-apps/store-image/docs/README.md

   ...
 }
 ```
-To be able to personalize a specific image the props defined in the interface are also exposed in the Image component:
+2. To personalize a specific image, the props defined in the interface must be exposed in the Image component as the example below:

 ```tsx
 const{